 Biological and Soft Matter

 Some of the greatest advances in biological and biomedical sciences have been underpinned by technological innovations developed in the physical sciences.
-From biological structure determination, electron microscopy, NMR, mass spectrometry, to current developments in next-generation sequencing, single molecule fluorescence microscopy, and single-cell transcriptional profiling, physical scientists have created the enabling technologies that have driven progress in the field.
+From biological structure determination, electron microscopy, NMR, mass spectrometry, to recent developments in next-generation sequencing, single molecule fluorescence microscopy, and single-cell multi-omics, physical scientists have created the enabling technologies that have driven progress in the field.

 Through these developments, our understanding of subcellular processes, through the interactions of genes and gene products have evolved.
 Yet, despite these advances, the translation of this knowledge into higher-level biological function remains surprisingly limited.
-With increasing access to quantitative measures of biological activity, the challenges and opportunities for their translation into qualitative new insights becomes ever greater.
-To contribute to this expanding field of Physical Biology, the group is developing new analytical and numerical tools to address biologically-inspired phenomena across a range of length scales.
+With increasing access to quantitative measures of biological activity, these challenges open new horizons for the development of statistical and computational approaches to understand the mechanisms that regulate biological function at the cellular, tissue and organismal scale.
+To contribute to this expanding field of Physical Biology, the TCM group and its close affiliates in Cambridge are developing new analytical and computational tools to address biologically-inspired phenomena across a range of length scales.

 Theory of living matter